Cybersecurity Reference > Glossary

 Unlike traditional incident response, which focuses on detection, containment, and recovery after an attack has occurred, counter-incident operations involve taking active measures to interfere with attackers while they are still operating within compromised networks.

 Counter-incident operations require careful coordination between security teams, legal departments, and management, as they often involve elevated risk and potential legal implications.
-The goal is not necessarily to eliminate threats immediately, but rather to gather intelligence about attacker methods, buy time for proper incident response procedures, and potentially turn the tables on adversaries by making their operations more difficult and less profitable.
+The goal isn't necessarily to eliminate threats immediately, but rather to gather intelligence about attacker methods, buy time for proper incident response procedures, and potentially turn the tables on adversaries by making their operations more difficult and less profitable.

 Need Help with Counter-Incident Response?